marcodeangelis/stochastic-area-metric/README.md

-We can also check that the obtained result coincides exactly with the result obtained using `scipy`'s wasserstein distance.
+We can also check that the obtained result coincides exactly with the result obtained using `scipy`'s Wasserstein distance.

 ```python